gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 - Look at the service **RasterFunction Infos**.
 Change the Raster function template to one of the *NDVI* Raster Functions.
 - Change the Zoom location to be over the Midwest.
 - After you change it, does the *Popup* still work?
 - If not, can you fix it?
+The Bands for Landsat 8 can be found [here](https://landsat.usgs.gov/what-are-band-designations-landsat-satellites).
+This data corresponds to the OLI sensor.

 ## Homework:
 1. Read Chapters 4 and 5 of [Rubalcava](https://www.apress.com/us/book/9781484232811) on **API Core Fundamentals** and **Scenes**